-The most recent list of providers and suppliers is available on our website central.medica.com/ doctors.
+The most recent list of providers and suppliers is available on our website at central.medica. com/doctors.

-If you don't have your copy of the Provider Directory, you can request a copy (electronically or in hardcopy form) from the Customer Care Center.
+If you don't have your copy of the Provider Directory, you can request a copy (electronically or in hardcopy form) from Member Services.
 Requests for hard copy Provider Directories will be mailed to you within three business days.